Manu404/WikiRef/README.md

 This tool, yet already working well for pointing out issues, is stil in early stage, tested only on one project and missing features I haven't talked about until they are done.
 But it allowed us to fix few dozens issues on few dozen pages.

-If you need anything, have any ideas or find any bugs or issues, let me know through the issue tracker !
+If you need anything, have any ideas or find any bugs or issues, let me know through the issue tracker, I'm totally open to new suggestions !

 ## Example